SaurabhTiwari4093/Flood-Forecasting/README.md

-# FloodML
+# Flood Predictor
-FloodML is a web application that uses Machine Learning to predict floods based on weather and and various historical data.
+Flood Predictor is a web application that uses Machine Learning to predict floods based on weather and and various historical data.

 ## Getting started